 Our website may use social sharing buttons which help share web content directly from web pages to the social media platform in question.
 Users are advised before using such social sharing buttons that they do so at their own discretion and note that the social media platform may track and save your request to share a web page respectively through your social media platform account.

 No one other than JNF UK and organisations acting on JNF UK’s behalf will process personal data collected by us.
-We will not sell, share, or rent this information to other third parties without your consent.
+Except as stated in this policy, we will not sell, share, or rent this information to other third parties without your consent.
 From time to time, if we run an event in partnership with or using the services of another organisation, your details may need to be shared.
-Such other organisations will be expected to adhere to this policy and all Data Protections laws.
+Such other organisations will be expected to adhere to this policy and all Data Protection laws.

 - 5. How you can access, update or delete your information?

 You may request details of personal information which we hold about you.
 Any such request must be submitted in writing.
 A small fee may be payable if an information request is particularly onerous.

 You may choose to restrict the collection or use of your personal information, but this may inhibit or limit the way in which JNF UK is able to interact with you.
 You may, at any time, change your mind about what information we hold about you, or if we continue to hold it at all, subject to any legal obligation on JNF UK to retain data.

 You are responsible for the accuracy of data you have provided to JNF UK.
 If you believe that any information we are holding on you is incorrect or incomplete, please write to us as soon as possible.
 We will promptly correct any information found to be incorrect.

 Where your data has been supplied to us by another party, such as a school or other institution, meaning that JNF UK is processing it on behalf of that other party and is acting as a data processor, please note that in order to exercise your rights over your data you should submit any request relating to it to the party that supplied the data to us.